Discover more about the garden

 - Dahlia ‘Bishop of Dover ‘

 The early Victorian bothies that are situated on the outer side of the Walled Garden directly behind the Vinery have also been fully restored.
-The gardens team has moved in and been reunited with its traditional working quarters.
+The garden team has moved in and been reunited with its traditional working quarters.
 The bothies consist of a series of small brick rooms that run along the curved perimeter directly behind the vinery and include a potting shed, tool shed, produce storage rooms and the head gardener’s office.

 The vinery, understood to have been built in the early 1830s, is now a stunning new Alitex metal-framed glasshouse with three separate sections.
 Electric heaters have replaced the original boiler and water pipe heating system, though the old pipes remain in their original positions, reminding us of how it used to be.
 See the following links from the Alitex website for further images and footage of the vinery works.